Leigh Bromby: 2011–12 season

-However Bromby's injury was so severe it was announced by the club that he will miss the entire 2012/13 season with the injury.

-2012–13 season

 At the club's annual 2012/2013 end of season awards, despite missing the whole season through injury, Bromby won the club's Community Award for all his work within the community.

 Having missed the whole of the 2012–13 season due to injury, Bromby was released from his playing contract, but would carry on a role as a coach in Leeds' academy.

 At the start of the 2013/14 season on 25 July 2013, Bromby announced his retirement as a footballer due to his knee injury, and he officially joined the Leeds academy full-time as the club's Under 16's coach.

 Coaching career

 Bromby joined the Leeds United coaching set up on 3 April 2013, after taking his coaching badges whilst injured, after the sacking of Neil Warnock, Bromby became a coach of Leeds' Under 18 side to assist Chris Coates who was covering for Richard Naylor.

 On 3 May, it was announced that Bromby would join Leeds academy coaching team full-time.
 On 11 July 2014, Bromby and Under 18's manager Richard Naylor were made redundant by owner Massimo Cellino.

 On 4 August 2014, Bromby joined Huddersfield Town as Professional Development Coach.
 He served a time as Academy Manager and was appointed as the club's new Head of Football Operations at the completion of the 2019/20 season.
 He left the club on 13 June 2023.

+In April 2025, Bromby joined Derby County as the clubs Interim Recruitment Lead for the summer 2025 transfer window.
+He kept the role after the closure of the summer window.
+On 19 March 2026, it was that Bromby would have a permanent role at Derby County as the clubs Talent Acquisition Lead.